Centrica fights energy price cap in court

 The good news for households is that the energy price cap will remain fundamentally unchanged, regardless of the ruling.

 Why you should switch away from the price cap

 The energy price cap limits the rates energy suppliers can charge on standard variable rate and prepayment energy tariffs.
 Introduced by the UK government, the limit is set and reviewed every six months by Ofgem, the energy regulator.

 The thing is, the cap is only set on the most expensive types of energy tariffs, which means you can make a bigger saving by switching energy supplier.

-Watch the short video below for more on how to compare energy prices and find a better deal, or enter your postcode at https://switch.ukpower.co.uk/christmas to start your energy price comparison and the chance to win one-of-six great prizes (T&Cs apply).
+Watch the short video below for more on how to compare energy prices and find a better deal, or enter your postcode in the box at the top of the page to start your energy price comparison and the chance to win one-of-six great prizes (T&Cs apply).